JordanRuetz/UofTEats/deliverables/iteration-02.review.md

 1. Prototyped the app using justinMind.
 This was useful when creating screen layouts in flutter.
 The prototypes and images of the screens are in a prototypes folder in our git repo.
 2. Created screen layouts in flutter.
 This allowed us to make a demo video and be ready to implement the back-end.
 This is the code that we have in the uofteats/lib folder in our git repo.
-3. Created the demo video for this iteration.
-This is also on our git repo.
+3. Created the demo [video](https://youtu.be/re57kHAOsbA) for this iteration.
+Due to large file size, we have put this in an [unlisted YouTube link](https://youtu.be/re57kHAOsbA) at: https://youtu.be/re57kHAOsbA

 #### Goals and/or tasks that were planned but not met/completed: